A Prayerful Place in the Great Marsh

 In 1803 Lord Seymour, then Lord of the Manor, sold the patronage for the parish church to the Revd Robert Chatfield (1803 - 1845) of Croydon who became vicar of Chatteris.
 A large new vicarage was built on the High Street to house his family which included his wife, Susannah, their six children.

 Alongside his parish duties, the Revd Chatfield held the office of Justice of the Peace (J.P.) for the Isle of Ely and also (J.P.) for Cambridgeshire.
-He was given an honorary doctorate but in Chatteris was best remembered for setting up the building of a new National (free) school ‘for the education of poor children’ in 1819.
+He was given an honorary doctorate but in Chatteris was best remembered for setting up the building a new National (free) school ‘for the education of poor children’ in 1819.
 He supported the school and gave his annual donation of beef and plum pudding to the scholars in the parish.
 In 1824, Revd Chatfield arranged for the building of an infant school on the north side of the church yard, the site of the present day Church Lane car park.

 A clipping from a local newspaper described Revd Chatfield as follows: “On the day preceding Christmas day, a liberal supply beef and mutton was distributed to every poor family of that parish, by that benevolent gentleman; and it is hoped every poor person partook of a good dinner on Christmas day from Rev Dr. Chatfield, on behalf of the Benevolent Society 'held in that town.
-The portion of scripture from whence he chose his text,"was' the 4th -chapter of the First Epistle John, and part the 7th verse, Beloved, let love one ' another: for love of God.' (source: Huntingdon, Bedford & Peterborough Gazette, East England.
+The portion of scripture from whence he chose his text, was the 4th chapter of the First Epistle John, and part the 7th verse, Beloved, let love one another: for love of God.' (source: Huntingdon, Bedford & Peterborough Gazette, East England.
 02/01/1830).

-Gathercole, himself a convert from the dissenting religion as he called it, took it upon himself to expose the ‘impiety’ of dissent and popularise as widely as possible to the teachings of the established Church.
+The following year, the Revd Gathercole arrived with his wife, Frances to live in the Vicarage at 15 High Street (the location of the present day war memorial).
+Gathercole, himself a convert from Methodism, the dissenting religion as he called it, took it upon himself to expose the ‘impiety’ of dissent while promoting as widely as possible the teachings of the Established Church.
 With a singleness of purpose, he set to work immediately undermining any ecumenical work in the town.
 Furthermore, he insisted that any members of the parish church that indulged in alcohol or found guilty of any schism would be stripped of their membership.
-He was an avid writer and editor of various church publications including the first ‘church newspaper’ which obtained extensive circulation both nationally and oversees in India and the Americas.
-‘The Churchman’ was particularly popular with the working classes and raised considerable sums of money in the support and welfare of the national church.
+He was an avid writer and editor of various church publications including the first church newspaper called ‘The Churchman.’ which obtained extensive circulation both nationally and oversees in India and the Americas.
+It was particularly enjoyed by the working classes and raised considerable sums of money in the support and welfare of the national church.
 Nevertheless, the controversy he created, caused lawsuits to follow and many personal tensions arose within the parish.
-After various complicated negotiations, by 1852 Gathercole became his own patron responsible for the living as his debts mounted.
+After various complicated negotiations, by 1852 Gathercole became his own Patron, responsible for his own ‘living’ as his debts mounted.

 During this time the Church building fell into disrepair.
 A visitor in the 1880s wrote... "windows, concealed by giant nettles. ...inside - atmosphere of the earth. ...
 Dust was in evidence. ... the most depressing church."
 The roof leaked, the masonry was crumbling and weeds grew between the flag stones of the church floor.
 It was in a sorry state!
 It was decided to close the church burial grounds in 1855 because they were full and a cemetery was built on new road.
 In 1857, following the birth of his sixth child, Gathercole’s first wife, Frances, died.
 He married his second wife, Sarah.
 During this time, his two brothers moved into the vicarage, along with a curate.

 Gathercole was driven by his sympathy for the poor and sense of justice.
 In 1864 a large stack fire broke out on Mr. Billips's farm at Hive End and quickly moved throughout the town.
 It caused the death of a 7-year-old girl and the destruction of upwards of 100 houses, leaving over 400 people destitute.
-On the night of the fire, Revd Gathercole called an extraordinary meeting and chaired the organisation of town-wide relief committee to provide accomodation for those made homeless.
+On the night of the fire, Revd Gathercole called an extraordinary meeting and chaired the organization of town-wide relief committee to provide accommodation for those made homeless.
 The total damage was over £10,000, and a relief fund of £300 was subscribed for the sufferers.

 Gathercole added his voice to the outcry against ‘Public Agriculture Gangs’.
 Inclosure was effected by Acts of Parliament in 1793 and 1809, protecting the liability of large land owners looking after poverty stricken families of workers living on their land.
-An alternative workforce emerged through the creation of public agriculture ganges using temporary contracts with independent gangmasters who, for the lowest possible rate of pay, employed and brought in men, women and children as young as six years old to work on the fields.
+An alternative workforce emerged through the creation of public agriculture ganges using temporary contracts with independent gang-masters who, for the lowest possible rate of pay, employed and brought in men, women and children as young as six years old to work on the fields.
 Gathercole joined with others in writing to national newspapers about the disgrace of this corrupt practice.
 The Revd Gathercole died on the 11th December 1886 and was buried in the family catacomb in Chatteris church yard.
-In 1867 the Gangs’ Act established a licensing system for gangmasters and curtailed the employment of women and young children.
+In 1867 the Gangs’ Act established a licensing system for gang-masters and curtailed the employment of women and young children.

 The Rev. Henry F. Bagshaw (1901 - 1926) arrived in 1901 and set about to restore and repair the church with the help of his young curate, The Rev. McNeice (1909 - 1922).